symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\ControllerArgumentsEvent`

 This event is dispatched just before a controller is called.
-It's useful to configure the arguments that are going to be passed to the controller.
+It is useful to configure the arguments that are going to be passed to the controller.
 Typically, this is used to map URL routing parameters to their corresponding named arguments; or pass the current request when the ``Request`` type-hint is